There are currently no products in the cart.

 Once you’ve finished with your compound movements, you can move on to a few isolation movements to really fatigue your glutes.
 Unlike with your compound movements though, the goal is not to lift heavy.

 Instead, you’re looking for more time under tension to exhaust your muscles.
 Often times that means doing the movement in a slow and controlled manner and holding it for a second or two at the top.
-The goal is really to focus on contracting your glutes each and every rep.
+The main goal is to focus on contracting your glutes each and every rep.

 There are literally dozens of different isolation exercises you can do to target your glutes; some of them might use light weights or machines, while others may just rely on your bodyweight.

 The hip abductor machine is a fantastic isolation exercise that can be really helpful when it comes to crafting a well-shaped, round butt.
 For the best results, pause at the top of the movement and really focus on squeezing your glutes.
 Remember, this is a burnout exercise — you’re trying to fatigue your glutes as much as possible at the end of your workout.

 Frog pumps are an excellent bodyweight workout for exhausting your glutes late into your workout.
 You want to focus on maintaining good form and really squeezing and holding at the top of the movement.